ItSam77/pert8-mlflow/README.md

 ```
 The UI will be available at http://localhost:5000

+**Note:** This will execute as a background process, so you need to keep the terminal open and create a new terminal for training the models.
+Make sure the new terminal is also in the virtual environment.

 ### 7. Train the Models
 Run the modeling script to train both models (with and without fine-tuning):
 ```bash